-Left-leaning pundits, paid activists, and heads of liberal institutions.
+The “professional left” consists of left-leaning political pundits, paid activists, and the heads of progressive institutions.

 The Wall Street Journal reported that Gibbs later clarified he was primarily referring to the people “who chatter on cable TV news.”